Martin Luther King Jr. Day: National Day of Service

 The national "Martin Luther King, Jr., National Day of Service" was started by former Pennsylvania U.S. Senator Harris Wofford and Atlanta Congressman John Lewis, who co-authored the King Holiday and Service Act.
 The federal legislation challenges Americans to transform the King Holiday into a day of citizen action volunteer service in honor of King.
-The federal legislation was signed into law by President Bill Clinton on August 23, 1994.
+The federal legislation was signed into law by President Bill Clinton in August 1994.
 Since 1996, Wofford's former state office director, Todd Bernstein, has been directing the annual Greater Philadelphia King Day of Service, the largest event in the nation honoring King.

 Since 1994, the day of service has been coordinated nationally by AmeriCorps, a federal agency, which provides grants to organizations that coordinate service activities on MLK Day.

 The only other official national day of service in the U.S., as designated by the government, is September 11 National Day of Service (9/11 Day).

+Previously, entry to national parks was free on MLK Day and Juneteenth; however, under a December 2025 directive by the Trump Administration, this was ended, and instead free entry would be granted on Donald Trump's birthday, which coincides with Flag Day.